How to win more client proposals with Brennan Dunn

 On top of that, I’m trying to think what other things that we did.
 We toyed with, should we go in there with InDesign and make really fancy proposals with pictures and things like that or do we just keep it simple.
 I don’t really think going heavy on making a pretty brochure designed proposal did much in the end.
 I think I can confirm a lot of that, just what I’ve seen online with – the proposals were like long-form sales letters, really, for one person.
 And it’s the same stuff I do nowadays with virtually all of my products.
 I’m doing the typical – here’s the problem, here’s the solution, here’s our offer, here’s how we counter objections, here’s testimonials and social proof, and finally the call to action.
 And that’s basically the setup that we used in our proposals.
 And this is stuff that’s been tried and true for decades by direct marketers.
 This isn’t anything new.
 We just ended up doing sales letters for one without really knowing that, but in retrospect, now that I’m doing actual website sales letters for our products, it’s like, oh, I’ve been doing this for a while, I just didn’t really know it.

 So the biggest thing would be please don’t write proposals that are just, this is our company, here’s what we’ll build, we’ll have five pages, we’ll design a logo, it will cost this much, we can start on May 1st, or whatever.
-Yes, you can win some projects that way, but consider how much time is invested in getting somebody to that proposal stage and realise that optimising for that conversion rate is probably single-handedly the best thing you can do in your business.
+Yes, you can win some projects that way, but consider how much time is invested in getting somebody to that proposal stage and realize that optimising for that conversion rate is probably single-handedly the best thing you can do in your business.

 Nathan Powell: Because it becomes a numbers game if you work to that method because you’re putting out the cost, you’re putting out the line items, you’re saying we’re ready to go, and this is the solution, as opposed to putting in the time, as you say, to try and actually get to the root of the problem and to re-iterate the points, the problems, back to the client so that they truly know.